autibequi/godump/README.md

 After install `dep` you must run `dep ensure` inside the repository folder to install all dependencies.

 After that just run any go code directly

+## Adding a new dependencies

+After using a new dependencies you must run `dep ensure` to add the new dependencies to `gopkg` files.